OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 ##Questions and comments
 If you have any trouble running this sample, please log an issue.
-For more general feedback, send an email to o16scripts@microsoft.com.

 ## How to Contribute to this project
 This is high level plan for contributing and the structure that we have in place for pulling changes.